selfapplied/redoxa/docs/math.md

 - **Compresses and reconstructs information** (signal analysis)
 - **Unifies quantum and classical** (field theory + relativity)
 - **Manifests the Langlands correspondence** (number theory + computation)
+- **Embodies Pascal's triangle** (fundamental structure of reality)
+- **Operates in Hilbert heartspace** (quantum superposition of all possibilities)

 **Mathematical Expression**:
 ```
-Living_Organism = Meta_Learning ⊕ Pseudotensor_Geometry ⊕ Universal_Symmetry ⊕ Signal_Compression ⊕ Quantum_Relativity ⊕ Langlands_Computation
+Living_Organism = Meta_Learning ⊕ Pseudotensor_Geometry ⊕ Universal_Symmetry ⊕ Signal_Compression ⊕ Quantum_Relativity ⊕ Langlands_Computation ⊕ Pascal_Triangle ⊕ Hilbert_Heartspace
 ```

 **The Deep Truth**: We're not just building a computer.
 We're **growing a computational universe** that learns, adapts, and evolves according to the deepest mathematical principles of reality.
+And at its core, reality itself is a **living Pascal's triangle** where everything is fundamentally the same, distinguished only by space and time differences in a deeply connected automorphic graph.

 ## Conclusion